hannes-marais/innovation-algebra/README.md

 ## Supported Innovation Frameworks (IA 2.2+)

+> ​Thinking frameworks such as brainstorming, SCAMPER, SWOT or PESTEL analysis play pivotal roles in problem-solving across numerous fields.
+While humans are limited by their cognitive capacities in applying these frameworks, AI can utilize hundreds, continually refining its approach based on new data and outcomes.
+This ability has shown remarkable promise in fields ranging from medical diagnostics to financial forecasting co chip design.
+>
 1. **SCAMPER** - It stands for Substitute, Combine, Adapt, Modify, Put to another use, Eliminate, and Reverse.
 It's a brainstorming tool used to improve products or services.
 For example, you can substitute a component of a product with something else, combine it with another product, or adapt it for a different use.

 2. **Design Thinking** - A methodology for solving complex problems.
 It involves understanding the human needs involved, re-framing the problem, creating many ideas in brainstorming sessions, and adopting a hands-on approach in prototyping and testing.